 A giving and receiving experience

-Many of us are volunteers which is about giving back to the community; it can also be quite the receiving experience, too.
-Here at The Foreign Citizens Advice Centre we not only assist our visitors on a daily basis; we also gain from meeting new people and new challenges everyday.
+Many of us are volunteers who want to give back to the community; it can also be quite the receiving experience, too.
+Here at The Foreign Citizens Advice Centre, we not only assist our visitors on a daily basis, we also gain from meeting new people and new challenges every day.
 Below is an example of one situation I found myself dealing with.

 How the Foreign Citizens Advice Centre helped Tony